Match Move controls in Motion

 Four Corners: Enables four-point tracking, corner-pinning the destination object.
 When Type is set to Four Corners, the Direction and Adjust parameters (described below) are no longer available.

-Important: When you apply the Match Move behavior to a 3D group or to a mask, the Four Corners option is not available.
+Note: When you apply the Match Move behavior to a 3D group or to a mask, the Four Corners option is not available.
 To corner-pin a 3D group, select the Flatten checkbox in the Group Inspector.

 Normal: Displays a normal pattern.